How Long Do Psychedelic Shrooms Stay in Your System?

 - Time distortion or a feeling that time passes very slowly

-As you are feeling the effects, the amount of psilocybin in your bloodstream gradually rises and reaches a “peak.”
+As you feel the effects of shrooms, the amount of psilocybin in your bloodstream gradually rises and reaches a “peak.”

 This can take minutes or hours, but you’ll reach a point where effects are at their strongest.
 Then, they’ll gradually decrease as your liver turns the psilocybin into psilocin, a metabolite or waste product that you excrete in urine.